railsuser2014/openobject-doc-book-en/3/3_9/tax_structure.rst

 The taxation mechanism can also be used to handle other tax-like financial transactions, such as royalties to authors based on the value of transactions through an account.

-From the menu :menuselection:`Accounting --> Configuration --> Financial Accounting --> Taxes` you can define your tax structure.
+From the menu :menuselection:`Accounting --> Configuration --> Taxes --> Taxes` you can define your tax structure.
 Note that when you use a predefined (localised) chart of accounts, taxes will be configured as well in most cases.

 OpenERP's tax system runs around three major concepts:

 * :guilabel:`Tax Code` (or :guilabel:`Tax Case`), used for tax reporting, can be set up in a hierarchical structure so that multiple codes can be formed into trees in the same way as a ``Chart of Accounts``.
 The Tax Codes structure is used to define your VAT return; it can be numeric and alphanumeric.
-You can define tax codes from the menu :menuselection: `Accounting --> Configuration --> Financial Accounting --> Taxes --> Tax Codes`.
+You can define tax codes from the  menu :menuselection:`Accounting --> Configuration --> Taxes --> Tax Codes`.

 * :guilabel:`Taxes`, the basic tax object that contains the rules for calculating tax on the transaction it is attached to, linked to the General Accounts and to the Tax Codes.
 A tax can contain multiple child taxes and base its calculation on those taxes rather than on the base transaction, providing considerable flexibility.